 Bowers & Company CPAs was immediately hired by the company to discuss the issues with the NYS sales tax auditor.
 Based on our understanding of the sales tax rules and IDA agreements, we were able to take the position that the Company was acting as a contractor for the IDA.
 Based on the contractor position, the company would be exempt from sales tax on the purchased materials.
 NYS agreed with this position on a retroactive basis.

 While the company’s claim that they were an agent was denied by the NYS sales tax auditor, our expertise in sales tax rules allowed us to propose a contractor exemption.
 As a result of Bowers & Company CPAs contestation, the proposed assessment was reduced by approximately $950,000.

-As a result of the audit, the company is now in compliance through the tax period 11/30/17.
+As a result of the audit, the company was in compliance through the tax period November 30, 2017.
 In addition, Bowers has worked with the company to take the steps necessary to ensure future compliance.

-Bowers & Company CPAs aims to offer helpful information to our clients and friends.
-Learn more about how we can help should your construction company need accounting and financial services.
+Bowers aims to offer helpful information to our clients and friends.
+Learn more about how we can help should your business need tax services.

 Disclaimer: To ensure compliance with requirements imposed by the Department of Treasury, we inform you any U.S. federal tax advice contained in this document or video is not intended for the purpose of (i) avoiding penalties under the Internal Revenue Code, or (ii) promoting, marketing, or recommending to another party any transaction or matter that is contained in this document.